vishaltak/gitlab-development-kit/doc/index.md

 - [Gitaly](https://gitlab.com/gitlab-org/gitaly).
 - [GitLab Docs](https://gitlab.com/gitlab-org/gitlab-docs).

-*To ensure a smooth installation of GDK, it is recommended to delete any previously cloned repositories.
-This will prevent any conflicts or errors that may arise during the installation process.*
+*To ensure a smooth installation of GDK, you should delete any previously cloned repositories.
+This prevents conflicts or errors that may arise during the installation process.*

 To install GDK, you must: